 ISA is a dynamic, diverse learning community with students from all over the world.
 We are an international school supporting a student population representing 44 nations with 50% from local families in Aberdeen.

 Over 20 percent of our students hold two or more passports.
 50% of students are from the United Kingdom, 14% from the US, as well as many from France, Nigeria, Norway, Canada, the Netherlands, Angola, Germany, India, Australia, Denmark, Argentina, South Korea, Spain and many more.

-English as an Additional Language (EAL) is available for students needing support with English as an academic language.
+English as an Additional Language (EAL) is available for students requiring support with English as an academic language.
 The school provides limited specialist assistance for students with mild learning difficulties.
 All students are expected to complete ISA’s regular curriculum; Learning Support and EAL help to accommodate that goal.

 Students at ISA do not wear school uniforms.
 We do, however, enforce a dress code that requires students to dress reasonably, in good taste, and with respect for others’ cultures.
-Further information concerning the dress codes can be found in the school’s handbooks.
+Further information concerning the dress codes can be found in the school’s handbook.

 Elementary level students are expected to wear ISA shirts for safety purposes on field trips, and physical education classes require appropriate sports attire which may include an ISA t-shirt.

 The school provides contract bus service at an additional cost that operates several routes exclusively for ISA students using full-size coaches and mini-buses, depending on the route and/or demand.